-For example, if you buy Cyberpunk 2077 for Xbox One when it comes out on 17 September, but then upgrade to an Xbox Series X or Series S a month or two later (when the console is available), you will automatically be able to play the next-gen version of the game (after any enhancements have been downloaded).
+For example, if you buy Cyberpunk 2077 for Xbox One but then upgrade to an Xbox Series X or Series S later you will automatically be able to play the next-gen version of the game (after any enhancements have been downloaded).

-These are the games announced so far that have been approved by Xbox as Optimised for Series X:
+These are the games announced so far that have been approved by Xbox as Optimised for Series S and X: